sakshamsri4/my_portfolio_web/README.md

 Contributions, issues, and feature requests are welcome!
 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

-## Code Formatting 📝
+## Code Formatting and Spell Checking 📝

-This project uses `dart format` with a line length of 80 characters.
+This project uses `dart format` with a line length of 80 characters and spell checking to ensure code quality.

+### Code Formatting

 To ensure your code is properly formatted before committing, you can:

-### Option 1: Use the Pre-commit Hook (Recommended)
+#### Option 1: Use the Pre-commit Hook (Recommended)

 Set up the pre-commit hook to automatically format your code before each commit: